-viour Reflection Appendix 4 N
+Behaviour Reflection Appendix 4 M

-: ~
+Name: ~

+Date:

-happened / which school rule w
+What happened / which school rule was broken?

-were you feeling at the time ar nd why?
+What were you feeling at the time a

-lo you feel now?
+How do you feel now?

-lid my behaviour affect?
+Who did my behaviour affect?

-is needed to put things right?
+What is needed to put things right?

 Individual Behaviour Plan